Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 \section{Computing new lower bounds via computer search}

-Our implemented algorithm is a parallel, multi computer implementation of the classical \textsc{minimax} game search algorithm.
+Our implemented algorithm is a parallel, multi-computer implementation of the classical \textsc{minimax} game search algorithm.
 We now describe a pseudocode of its sequential version.
 The main procedure of the \textsc{minimax} algorithm is the procedure $\Sequential$ as stated below, which recursively calls the evaluation subroutines $\evaladv$ and $\evalalg$.
 The peculiarities of our algorithm (caching, pruning, parallelization) are described in the following sections.

-One of the differences between our algorithm and the algorithm of Gabay et al. \cite{gabay2017improved} is that our algorithm makes no use of alpha-beta pruning -- indeed, as either \algo or \adversary has a winning strategy from each bin configuration, there is no need to use this type of pruning.
+One of the differences between our algorithm and the algorithm of Gabay et. al. \cite{gabay2017improved} is that {our bin stretching game from \Cref{dfn:game} contains no concept of payoff, and thus} our algorithm makes no use of alpha-beta pruning -- indeed, as either \algo or \adversary has a winning strategy from each bin configuration, there is no need to use this type of pruning.